worldmusic/worldmusic.github.io/chapters/song-grant/index.md

 SON Soeun and BIN Song (both born 1942) are lifelong friends.
 In the 1950s and ‘60s, they grew up together in Preah Ko village in Siem Reap Province, even entering the monkhood together for a time.

 When the young BIN Song began to make and play the angkuoch daek, SON Soeun became intrigued by the instrument too.
 Over time, SON Soeun learnt to play proficiently.
-In the local lingo, the instrument was called "angkuoch Bird" on account of its shape.
-The two boys would often slip an angkuoch Bird in their pockets to play for pleasure whenever they chose.
+In the local lingo, the instrument was called "angkuoch bird" on account of its shape.
+The two boys would often slip an angkuoch bird in their pockets to play for pleasure whenever they chose.

 When the two boys were growing up, boys and young men often used the angkuoch to flirt with girls and young women.
 Words can be "spoken" through the instrument, although it takes some practice to interpret them (Miller & Williams 1998:204).
 In this way, young people developed a secret language – the language of angkuoch.
 As youths, Song and Souen would often use the angkuoch for this purpose.
 SON Soeun recalled: